 This event is co-sponsored by the UNH Law and Sports Illustrated.
-This a public event and open to all (admission is free).
-Please RSVP to: firstname.lastname@example.org
+Contact: firstname.lastname@example.org

 The town hall will feature some of the most influential and insightful people in the business and law of college sports.

 Ed O'Bannon's class action lawsuit against the NCAA could radically change college sports as we know it.
-Through legal arguments sounding in intellectual property and antitrust, O'Bannon contends that current and former Division I men's …
+Through legal arguments sounding in intellectual property and antitrust, O'Bannon contends that current and former …

 April 26 & 27 The University of New Hampshire School of Law's Franklin Pierce Center for Intellectual Property will host the 15th Comprehensive Patent Cooperation Treaty (PCT) Seminar, in cooperation with the World Intellectual Property Organization (WIPO), on April 26-27, 2013 in Concord, NH.